 Porto Fira: People say the famous Santorini Sunset seems much more spectacular from Porto Fira.
 And when the Sun isn’t in sight, you still have a panoramic view of the Bay of Fira, the Old Port, and the Volcano.

 Perched in a residential area, it’s a perfect spot for those looking to stay away from the hustle and bustle of the city.
-In fact, if you come during the winter months, you’ll be rubbing shoulders with writers and artists – who come to capture the island’s spirit in its tranquility.
+In fact, you can visit it during the winter months.
+That way, you’ll be rubbing shoulders with writers and artists.
+All of them come here to capture the island’s spirit in its tranquility.

 Metaxi Mas: Tucked away behind a big church, it may not be easy to find this place but it’s worth making the effort.
 They serve Greek-based cuisine focusing on Cretan and Santorinian dishes.
 The Pork boneless steaks in orange and honey sauce served with traditional Cretan jacket potato is everyone’s favorite!

-To Psaraki: To Psaraki is considered one of the best not just for the food but for the magnificent sea view.
+To Psaraki: You can soak in the magnificent sea view while enjoying the food.
 The owners’ emphasis is on simple, quality ingredients and using locally produced products.
 This is also a child-friendly place – nowhere near to being a jungle gym but enough play equipment to keep your kiddos happy while you enjoy your meal.

 Pyrgos: Formerly located in Fira, this upmarket restaurant moved to Pyrgos village in 2010.
 Try the sea urchin and artichoke salad.
 In case that’s too intimidating, try a dish that includes the local wild capers.